 The libraries present three events where health coverage guides Silvia Santana and Jenni Rodriguez from Connect For Health Colorado explain open enrollment, tax credits, cost-sharing reductions and how to get health insurance.
 The events begin at 6 p.m.; the first will be held on Monday, May 20, at the Glenwood Springs Library, the second will be on Thursday, May 23, at the Parachute Library, and the final event will be on Wednesday, May 29, at the Rifle Library.

 Early literacy make & take workshops

-The Rifle Library invites family, friend and neighbor caregivers for fresh ideas to make early literacy and learning fun.
+The Rifle Library invites family, friend and neighbor caregivers for fresh ideas to make early literacy and learning fun starting at 2 p.m.
+Monday, May 20.
 Gain connections with a support network, all while enjoying food, new ideas, and early literacy activities to make and take home.
 A storytime, snack and craft activity will be provided for the children in attendance.
-There will be three workshops in this series, and participants can attend all or just one: Mondays, March 18, April 22 and May 20.
-Each event will begin at 2 p.m. and is free and open to all.
+Free and open to all.
 For more information call the Rifle Library at 970-625-3471.

 Autism Support Group